gwax/www-gwax/posts/2006/03/hiking-hospitals-and-the-h3.rst

 still had to get off that mountain.
-The options, of course, were pop that sucker back in or bind it, climb down and hit up a hospital and since none of us knew how to put a shoulder back in, we opted for the altter approach.
+The options, of course, were pop that sucker back in or bind it, climb down and hit up a hospital and since none of us knew how to put a shoulder back in, we opted for the latter approach.
 Going down was fantastically slow because I needed to have someone holding my hand and helping me find places to put my feet that were stable enough for me to not fall and close enough that I didn't have to spread my legs enough to move my arm.
 As we were slowly